rafaelfrieri1/Embeddable-component-careers/README.md

 For more context on what those classes mean look at the #careers design file.

-One CSS example to style this componente might be the following:
+One CSS example to style this component might be the following:

 ```css
 .job-list {